10 Reasons to Learn Egyptian Arabic: The Most Common Language in the Arab World | eArabic

 Egyptian Arabic is the first language of over 106 million Egyptians.
 Egypt is the most populous country in the Arab world, so Arabic is the most widely spoken Arabic dialect.
 Egyptian Arabic is understood by almost 300+ million Arabic speakers worldwide, thanks to the Egyptian cinema and media industry.
 It is spoken primarily in Egypt but is listened to across many countries.

 With the correct strategy and top-notch instruction, you can learn Egyptian Arabic and begin conversing with native speakers quickly!
-In this article, we will provide you with all the knowledge required to learn the dialect.
+This article will provide you with all the knowledge required to learn the dialect.
 Since there isn't a lot of useful material available, we hope this guide is helpful to facilitate your trip through "Egyptian Arabic," We have made it as practical as feasible.

 Learning Egyptian Arabic